Tensura-Demon/Tensura-File-Store-Bot/README.md

 ## 🤖 Bot Commands

 ```
-start - Start the bot and generate file link (Owner/Admin only for file send)
+start - Start the bot and generate single file link (Owner/Admin only for file send)
+system - Show bot system status (CPU, RAM, uptime, etc.)
+id - Get your Telegram user ID
+alive - Check bot is alive or not
 batch - Store multiple messages from channel (Owner/Admin only)
 stats - Check bot users and statistics (Owner only)
 broadcast - Send message to all users (Owner only)